jkaur29/Serial-Reaction-Time-Task-SRTT-Online-Experiment/README.md

 ______________
 This repository contains code associated with the following manuscript:

 Kaur, J., Balasubramaniam, R (2022).
-Sequence Learning in an Online Serial Reaction Time Task: The Effect of Task Instructions.
-(In press, accepted July 28, 2022).
+Sequence Learning in an Online Serial Reaction Time Task: The Effect of Task Instructions. (https://doi.org/10.1123/jmld.2021-0064).
 ______________
 This the first project I completed as a PhD student.
 Due to COVID-19, data for this project was acquired entirely online and it allowed us to study the effect of learning using the standard Serial Reaction Time Task (SRTT) in an online environment.